drjoschua/nr-litteratur/UU-ASS.md

 Bai et al. (2016a) categorized assessment methods into four main groups based on knowledge and resources required to use the methods:
 1. testing using automatic or semi-automatic tools and guidelines,
-2. simulation kit where a weareable is used,
+2. simulation kit where a wearable is used,
 3. expert testing, and
 4. testing with users.